Code-Institute-Submissions/ksagep-First-milestone-project-Scotland_AprResub/README.md

 In this project You can find the following features:
 * Four different pages
 * Home page contains a picture what I took at the 'Queen's View' and three other buttons to other pages
-* Short description of the pages
+* Under the logo there is a short description of the pages

 ### Structure Plane